 In addition to having clear policy commitments and management practices, companies are expected to maintain strict measurement criteria for animals in their supply chain.
 This question is looking specifically at measures linked to the live transportation of animals in their supply chains.
 When being transported, animals can experience hunger, thirst, discomfort, pain, frustration, fear and distress, as well as physical welfare problems including injury, disease, and, in the worst cases, death.
 For these reasons, transport of live terrestrial animals should be minimised wherever possible and journeys should be kept as short as possible.
 Specifically, any transport of a live terrestrial animal that exceeds 8 hours, from loading to unloading, has been shown to decrease welfare significantly.
 In the case of farmed fish, handling practices and water quality conditions (particularly oxygenation) can have a significant impact on welfare.
-Conditions for transportation of fish must therefore be suitable and a maximum time limit may be required as determined from species-specific welfare risk assessments.
+Conditions for transportation of fish must therefore be suitable and a maximum time limit may be required as determined from species-

-(Max Score 5) relevant species and geographies.
-The company reports fully on the live transport times for animals, covering all 5 reporting is limited to certain geographies, species or products.
-The company partially reports on the live transport times for animals, but 3 No reporting on live transport times.
+specific welfare risk assessments.

+No reporting on live transport times.
 0

+The company partially reports on the live transport times for animals, but reporting is limited to certain geographies, species or products.
+3

+The company reports fully on the live transport times for animals, covering all relevant species and geographies.
+5

+(Max Score 5)